-What’s more, pain and emotion are inversely related, meaning that while being in pain can lead to a negative emotional state, being in a negative emotional state can also worsen feelings of pain.
+Additionally, pain and emotion are inversely related.
+While being in pain can lead to a negative emotional state, being in a negative emotional state can also worsen feelings of despair.

 The same principle applies to the cognitive-evaluative dimension, which includes attention and memory.
 Both can affect the way a person experiences pain.

 Traditionally, pain was defined as “an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.”

 In 2020, The International Association for the Study of Pain updated the definition of pain to better communicate the nuances and complexities associated with pain.
 The new definition is “an unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage.”